kstrickland0612/tic-tac-toe-kstrick/README.md

 I'm very interested in web accessibility.
 I case about making the web work for everyone.
 User story 13 is all about making this app fully accessible to screen readers/voiceover in particular.
 I did not have time to complete this story, but this is something I have on the top of my mind moving forward.

-I am having a layout issue where the footer is very far away from the rest of my content when the user is signed in, which I'd like to fix once I know more tricks with Bootstrap and CSS.

 ## Wanna try it?

 [You can play my tic-tac-toe game here!](https://kstrickland0612.github.io/tic-tac-toe-kstrick/)